 - They are afraid to talk about the abuse to anybody.

 When the emotionally abusive relationship continues for a long time, the effects are permanent and dangerous.
-They go to the extent of believing all the negative things that abuser says about them.
+They go to the extent of believing all the negative things that an abuser says about them.
 The long-term effects of emotional abuse include:

 - They have low self-esteem and self-worth.